lamptissue/Chat-App/README.md

 # App overview

-This app provides users with a chat interface for both IOS and Android.
-Users are able to upload images, location and take photos.
+Chat app allows users on both IOS and Android to communicate with each other through a chat interface.
+In addition to sending messages, users can also share images and their location, as well as take and send photos directly through the app.

 # Built with
 - React Native